Would You Change Your Name? by Rich Paschall

 Did you get stuck with a nickname?
 Do you like it?
 Hate it?
 Don’t much care either way?

 I had a cousin named George whose father was also George, so they called him Ricky.
 For years, I thought that was his name.
 No idea how they chose this name, but it stuck with him his entire life.
 When relatives on that side of the family called me Ricky, it drove my mother crazy.
 She’d point out Ricky is not my name.

 Aunt Mary is called Joan.
 It’s her middle name.
 Some said they did not want to call her by her mother’s name, but no one I know called my grandmother Mary.
 Her sister called her Mae.
 There are Roberts who became Bob or Bobby, including my father.

-I know a few people who hate their name.
+I know a few people who hate their names.
 Some are downright upset at their parents about it.
 If you were named Moon Unit or Dweezil, disliking your name might not seem unreasonable.
 Yet, Frank Zappa’s kids stuck with those names.

 Destiny Hope Cyrus decided she liked Miley better.
 She changed her name — which was already her nickname.

 As for my own, I’m neutral about it.
 I neither love nor hate my name.
 It’s okay.
 All of its variations are fine with me, including Rick or Ricky, despite my mother’s objections.
 I am also okay with RJ (Richard John).

 But I hated Dick.
 Few dare call me that, but one friend does.
 He’s the only one who gets away with it.
 I remember all too well the years of President “Tricky Dick” Nixon.
 I wanted no association with that name.